 This is an extremely tough course, with very little free time.
 We often had to submit reports and presentations just days before a module exam.
 Due to the high turnover of deadlines, missing lectures is not a good idea!
 You will most likely not have the time or energy to catch up on them because within a week or two you’ll be onto the next module.
 Knowing how to use a referencing software like Endnote (provided by KI) will also help you immensely.
 Referencing correctly is important not only for the reports but also for the exam since you have access to the internet!

 The course coordinator listens to students’ feedback, so hopefully the course will have a lower workload for all you new students next year!
 I hope this gives you an idea of what to expect when coming to KI to study Toxicology.
-As usual, feel free to reach out for any questions by emailing me at firstname.lastname@example.org
+As usual, feel free to reach out in the comments if you have any questions!

 Hi!
 I’m Lianne from Ireland and England, currently studying a Master’s in Toxicology at Karolinska Institutet (KI).
 Before coming to Sweden I was living in The Netherlands where I completed my bachelor’s degree.
 I looked forward to coming to Sweden for the nature and happened to stumble across Karolinska Institutet!
 It sounded appealing since the university is focused on human health and I’m happy to be studying here now.
 Learning Swedish is on the top of my list of things to do in Sweden, but I’m also excited to explore the archipelago of Stockholm and go bouldering outdoors.